youngcet/payfast/README.md

 This package uses Payfast's Onsite Payments integration, therefore, you need to host their onsite activiation script.

-## Payfast Onsite Activation Script
+## PayFast Onsite Activation Script

 ### Hosting on Github